A Responsible Driving Attitude: Understanding The Consequences of ErrorsUpdated July 2, 2020

 - The condition of the vehicle being driven

-Of all the crashes analysed for the purposes of this study, it was found that:
+Of all the crashes analyzed for the purposes of this study, it was found that:

 - 2 percent were attributed to an unknown cause